Pixadus/Fibril_Characteristic_Analysis/Curve-Tracing/README.md

 And so on. **characteristics.csv** has a header which describes it's internal content.

 ## Mac Steps
-The `matplotlib` library is currently a little bugged on MacOSX Big Sur, and requires an additional few steps to run.
+The `matplotlib` library is currently a little bugged on MacOSX Big Sur, so we have an additional file for it.
+Use `image-tracing-mac` if you're on OSX.
-1. Install Tkinter with `brew install python-tk`
-2. Import `tkinter` in the script by adding `import tkinter as tk` to the top of the `image-tracing.py` file
-3. Under all of the imports, add `matplotlib.use('TkAgg')`

 See [Issue #20486](https://github.com/matplotlib/matplotlib/issues/20486) for more details.